GLOBAL MARKETS-World stocks hope for Fed pause, dollar stalls

 Not broken yethttps://tmsnrt.rs/3MzCjgN

-(Reporting by Dhara Ranasinghe; additional reporting by Selena Li in Hong Kong and Junko Fujita in Tokyo; editing by Simon Cameron-Moore, Will Dunham, Mark Heinrich and Alexander Smith)
+(Reporting by Dhara Ranasinghe; additional reporting by Selena Li in Hong Kong and Junko Fujita in Tokyo; Editing by Mark Heinrich, Alexander Smith and Lisa Shumaker)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))